-The same combination of fear and hatred that forced Peter and the Lost Boys from their homes thirty years ago is now fueling civil war in the new country of South Sudan.
+The same combination of fear and hatred that forced Peter and the Lost Boys from their homes 30 years ago is now fueling civil war in the new country of South Sudan.
 In his ongoing effort to resist surrendering to frustration and despair, Peter focuses on maintaining the school he built in his hometown, where an equal number of girls and boys are being educated.
-Peter's hope is that knowledge and understanding will ultimately win over ignorance and fear, and that the neighbors who fought so long and hard together to win their independence, will again unite as one.
-And finally, I would like to introduce you to the master musician, composer, and performer, I Ketut Gede Asnawa, who has taught many IWU students to play the gamelan, an orchestra made up primarily of metallophones, xylophones, and gongs, and a hand drum played by the conductor.
-Asnawa oversaw the creation of the IWU gamelan in his home on the island of Bali in Indonesia, and was in Bali to bless the new instruments when they were played for the first time.
-The gamelan is indigenous to Bali, and because it is used to summon the gods and ward off evil spirits, plays a central role in almost all sacred and secular events.
-Every village in Bali has a community gamelan like ours.
+Peter's hope is that knowledge and understanding will ultimately win over ignorance and fear and that the neighbors who fought so long and hard together to win their independence will again unite as one.